sdss/jaeger/docs/sphinx/shatterdome.rst

     jaeger upgrade-firmware ~/Downloads/tendo_v04.00.04.bin

-The positioners must be in bootloader mode when the upgrade begins.
-The easiest way to achieve this is to use the ``--cycle`` flag to power cycle the 24V positioner power source ahead of the upgrade, provided that the IEB module is connected.
+This will sequentially cycle each one of the IEB sextant power supplies and upgrade the firmware.

 If there are multiple positioners and some of them are in an invalid state it's possible to force upgrading the firmware to only certain positioners

 .. code-block:: console

-    jaeger upgrade-firmware --cycle -f -s 101 ~/Downloads/tendo_v04.00.04.bin
+    jaeger upgrade-firmware -f -p 101 ~/Downloads/tendo_v04.00.04.bin

 .. _kaiju: https://github.com/csayres/kaiju